 - Your expectations for the condition of the item being returned.
 Your policy for returned items that are damaged upon receipt.

-- Clear instructions on how returns are to be shipped and who is responsible for paying the shipping costs.
+- Provide clear instructions on how returns are to be shipped and who is responsible for paying the shipping costs.

 - Money-back.
 How does your refund policy work?
 How long is your refund process, including how many days it takes before your customer can expect to get their refund?

 Wikihow.com offers this useful article: How to Write Terms and Conditions – there are other valuable free resources and online generators to be found searching the Internet.

 Duh!
 Make sure you have an easy-to-find link on your site that leads to a page with your contact information.
 If you have a physical or retail location, include a map.
 You will want to include your name, postal mailing address, phone number, and email address.
 Also, posting your hours of operation and any policies regarding timeframes on replies are useful in building trust with site visitors.